MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-embedded-data-connections-in-office.md

 6. On the Workbook Connections dialog box, click **Close**.

-With the target application specified in the authentication settings, uses the credentials associated with that target application to refresh the data in the workbook after you have published it to .
+With the target application specified in the Excel Online authentication settings, Excel Online uses the credentials associated with that target application to refresh the data in the workbook after you have published it to SharePoint Server 2016.